gustavorglima/Ender3-v1-4.2.7-BLTouch-Marlin-Firmware/README.md

 ## 🧩 How to Use with Marlin Firmware Auto Build (VSCode Extension)

-This project is intended to be used with the **Marlin Firmware Auto Build** extension for VSCode, which simplifies compiling and uploading firmware to your printer.

-### 🔧 Steps

 1. **Download Marlin 2.1.2.5**
    - Visit: [https://github.com/MarlinFirmware/Marlin/releases/tag/2.1.2.5](https://github.com/MarlinFirmware/Marlin/releases/tag/2.1.2.5)
    - Download the `Source code (zip)` and extract it.